-We support over a thousand students who volunteer for us, run sports clubs & societies, act as Student Reps, help new students get to know Brighton and the University and plenty of other roles.
+We support over almost two thousand students who volunteer for us, run sports clubs & societies, act as Student Reps, help new students get to know Brighton and the University and plenty of other roles.

 More than 40 students are elected to lead the Students' Union each year and most do this as volunteers alongside their studies.

 Buddy Scheme volunteers help new students settle in at Sussex.

 The Students' Union Ambassadors are friendly faces that help make Freshers Week extra welcoming as well as helping run Elections Week, One World Week plus other Students' Union events.

 Community Organisers reach out into the community to learn about issues facing local residents.

 Campaign volunteers are part of our teams working on Union campaigns.

 Language Café volunteers assist with the running and facilitation of the Language Café.